Zoning and Codes Administration

 What if the current zoning or land use does not meet my needs?

 If the zoning does not permit your proposed use, you will not be able to proceed unless the zoning standards and/or map are amended to allow your business.
-Amending the Zoning Ordinance and/or Map requires the City Council to adopt an ordinance making a change after they have received a recommendation from the Planning Commission
+Amending the Zoning Ordinance and/or Map requires the City Council to adopt an ordinance making a change after they have received a recommendation from the Planning Commission.
+This can take several months, and the final result is dependent on the public process.
+For further information, please contact the Planning and Codes Administration Department at (864) 653-2050.

-What can you tell me about all the other city requirements, like parking, landscaping, height restrictions, etc?
+What can you tell me about all the other city requirements, such as parking, landscaping, height restrictions, etc?

 Who does the building inspections, and how is that governed?